-NMB's lending to the public decreased 3% during 2023 and amounted to EUR 31.1bn (32.1).
-Out of lending to the public, corporate customers accounted for 6% (5) of the exposure and household customers for 94% (95).
+NMB's lending to the public increased 7% during 2024 and amounted to EUR 33.4bn (31.1).
+Out of lending to the public, corporate customers accounted for 6% (6) of the exposure and household customers for 94% (94).
 The distribution of lending on contractual maturities is shown in Note 25.
 For ECL calculations NMB uses behavioural maturity which is usually shorter than contractual maturity.
 NMB only mortgages properties in Finland.
-Credit commitments amounted to EUR 195.7m (421.2).
+Credit commitments amounted to EUR 190.2m (195.7).

 As at the previous year-end, NMB did not have any assets in the form of bonds or other interest-bearing securities.
-Lending to credit institutions amounted at the end of the year to 1.0bn (1.8), all of which was placed in Nordea Bank Abp.
+Lending to credit institutions amounted at the end of the year to 0.9bn (1.0), all of which was placed in Nordea Bank Abp.

-Impaired loans, gross, amounted to EUR 270.1m (234.0) of which 99% (97) refers to private individuals.
-Following a deduction of EUR 50.6m (44.2) for provisioning for individually valued impaired loans, the net amount was EUR 219.5m (189.8), equalling 70bps (59) of loans to the public before allowances.
-Allowances for collectively assessed loans in Stage 1 and Stage 2 amounted to EUR 29.8m (26.9).
+Impaired loans, gross, amounted to EUR 376.1m (270.1) of which 99% (99) refers to private individuals.
+The increase was driven by the implementation of new, enhanced collective provisioning models for the retail portfolios, in line with the new capital models implemented in the third quarter.
+The new retail models triggered an increase in credit-impaired loans and a higher probability that impaired customers return to performing status (cure-rate), thus decreasing the coverage requirement in the portfolio.
+Following a deduction of EUR 61.4m (50.6) for provisioning for individually valued impaired loans, the net amount was EUR 314.7m (219.5), equalling 94bps (70) of loans to the public before allowances.
+Allowances for collectively assessed loans in Stage 1 and Stage 2 amounted to EUR 47.3m (29.8).
 For more information, see also Note 11 "Loans and impairment".

-Collateral held as security for impaired loans amounted to EUR 557.5m (319.7) at the end of 2023.
+Collateral held as security for impaired loans amounted to EUR 502.8m (557.5) at the end of 2024.